-Trust and Other Funds Balance Sheet - which sets out the financial position in terms of assets and
+Trust and Other Funds Balance Sheet - which sets out the financial position in terms of assets and liabilities as at 31 March 2014 of those funds administered by the Council.

-2. Budget Performance 2012/13 - Council Tax Accounts
+2. Budget Performance 2013/14 - Council Tax Accounts

-Total precept requirements were £1,520.28 per Band D property.
-This comprised £1,149.66 for Surrey County Council, £203.49 for Surrey Police and £167.13 for Epsom and Ewell Borough Council.
-The precept levied by the Council was determined after taking account of income from nationally redistributed Business Rates of £2.767 million, Revenue Support Grant of £56,000 and council tax freeze grant of £130,000.
-The resultant precept on the Collection Fund amounted to £5.376 million.
+Total requirements were £1,550.53 per Band D property.
+This comprised £1,172.52 for Surrey County Council, £207.55 for Surrey Police and £170.46 for Epsom and Ewell Borough Council.
+The demand by the Council was determined after taking account of budgeted income from Business Rates of £1.3 million and Revenue Support Grant of £1.9 million.
+The resultant demand on the Collection Fund amounted to £5.3 million.

-The Council achieved a council tax collection rate of 98.8% (98.7% in 2011/12).
+The Council achieved a council tax collection rate of 98.7% (98.8% in 2012/13).
 Outstanding council tax arrears remain subject to recovery action until such times as these sums are fully paid or written off.